How Does Insurance Help in a Car Accident?

-This article aims to help consumers communicate with their car insurance companies in regards to an accident.
-If you are unsure of how to handle your insurance claim following a car accident, call an attorney for help.
-The accident lawyers of the Coye Law Firm know tactics that insurance companies use to deny or undervalue a claim.
-We may be able to communicate on your behalf and let you know your rights when talking to the insurance carrier.
+If you are unsure of how to handle your insurance claim following a car accident, contact an attorney for help.
+They may be able to communicate on your behalf and let you know your rights when talking to the insurance carrier.

 Do not talk to the at-fault driver's insurance company.
 They may try to send you documents to sign or even a check to settle your claim.
 Do not sign anything.
 Do not cash the check.
-If the at-fault driver's insurance company contacts you, call a lawyer.
-You might feel stuck in this situation, and a car accident lawyer can help you get out of it.
+If the at-fault driver's insurance company contacts you, contact an experienced car accident attorney.
+You might feel stuck in this situation, and they can help you get out of it.